WeinkMFG/BibLaTeX_JournalStyles/README.md

 # BibLaTeX styles

+## Interface_BibFormatting.tex

+A style for the journal *Journal of the Royal Society Interface* based on style guides provided by the [Royal Society](https://royalsociety.org/journals/authors/author-guidelines/).

 ## ISME_BibFormatting.tex

 A style for the journal *The ISME Journal* based on style guides provided by the [International Society for Microbial Ecology](https://www.isme-microbes.org/).